Safer Knife Replacement Scheme

 - In relation to high risk domestic abuse, this compliments advice provided, it does not replace current safety advice.

-This new initiative will also see the SKRS being offered in addition to offence focused prevention-based interventions with families engaging with key workers, out of court disposals or statutory services.
+The SKRS is also being offered in addition to offence focused prevention-based interventions with families who are engaging with key workers, out of court disposals or statutory services.

 This reduces the risk in the home and makes them less attractive to street-based knife crime.